ArchimedianIT/CocoCharlie/README.md

 - 👋 Hi, I’m @CocoCharlie
 - 👀 I’m interested in Learning how to program simple games
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning HTML and Discord.js

 <!---
 CocoCharlie/CocoCharlie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.